Thanks to Dave Rowntree for many of the player images after 1984.

 He was released by Sheffield United at the end of the 2018-19 season and in August 2019 signed for Walsall, staying for two seasons and playing 80 times, scoring 17 goals.

 Lavery then went on to spend the 2021-22 season at League Two Bradford City (20 games, one goal), followed by a half season at National League side Scunthorpe United (20 games, nine goals).
 In January 2023 he went back to League Two with Doncaster Rovers, signing an 18-month contract (12 games, one goal).
-However, a knee injury in late-March 2023 kept him on the sidelines for the rest of his time at the Keepmoat Stadium, and at the end of his contract, he announced his retirement on medical advice.
+However, a knee injury in late-March 2023 kept him on the sidelines for the rest of his time at the Keepmoat Stadium, and at the end of his contract, at just 31, he announced his retirement on medical advice.

 YOUR CONTRIBUTION